 The G90 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 760D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 760D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 760D was succeeded by the Canon 77D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 760D Manual (free pdf) or the online Panasonic G90 Manual.
+Further information on the features and operation of the 760D and G90 can be found, respectively, in the Canon 760D Manual (free pdf) or the online Panasonic G90 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 760D or the Panasonic G90 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 760D: